-Silas is a self-taught travel, food and editorial photographer, he works throughout western North America and calls Santa Barbara, California home.
+Silas is a self-taught travel, food and editorial photographer, his work has taken him all over the western world, he calls Santa Barbara, California home.
 Known for being creative, energetic, driven and friendly, Silas brings artistic creativity, vision and passion to shoots both large and small.

-Silas has an eclectic mix of passions one of which is words and phrases, here are a few that highlight his mentality towards and style of photography.
+Silas has an eclectic mix of passions, one of which is verbiage, here are some examples that highlight his mentality towards art and style of photography.

 Contre-jour is a French term meaning 'against daylight', the camera is directly pointing towards the light source.

 Bokeh-pronounced 'boh-kay', this term is derived from the Japanese word for 'blur' and is used to describe the aesthetic quality of the blur in out-of-foucs areas of a picture.

 RAW-Sometimes called camera raw, raw format or raw image.
 A digital image storage format that contains the most information possible from a camera's sensor.
 RAW data is unprocessed.
 Some people consider it to the digital equivalent of a negative or a slide.